kamran-hassan/Running-shell-script-from-java/README.md

 # Running-shell-script-from-java

-The Godl is to execute the other programing languege from java using process builder
+The Goal is to execute the other programing languege from java using process builder

+the example shows running a python code aa.py using java